Backup content to your S3 bucket

 The backup file contains stories(content), releases, scheduled content, Installed apps, assets, component definitions (schemas), Collaborators, roles and preview templates for your space.
 It will NOT contain presets, components groups, datasources and space settings.

-Setup instructions
+Section titled Setup instructions Setup instructions

-To set up backups, you will need an Amazon AWS account and be a subscriber of Storyblok's "Team" or "Enterprise" plan.
+To set up backups, you will need an Amazon AWS account and be a subscriber of Storyblok's "Business" or "Enterprise" plan.
 If you don't have an Amazon AWS account yet, click here to signup.

-Install the app "S3 Backups" in the Apps Directory section of Storyblok.
+• Install the app "S3 Backups" in the Apps Directory section of Storyblok.

 Storyblok backups app